r00ster/popRate/README.md

 ## To Dos:

 * Add connection timeout when API is not accessible
-* App Icon and Splashcreen
+* App icon and splashcreen
 * Set weight in average equation for each rating site
-* Style to dark theme and more anitmations
+* Style to dark theme and more animations